Americans Abroad are Denied Access to Banking and Investment Opportunities

 Americans living and working overseas should have the right to banking and investment services, where they reside and in the United States.
 This is critical in the modern world.
 Americans abroad should not be subject to discriminatory policies that restrict or shut down banking relationships.

-Many banks in the United States are closing U.S. citizen accounts due to the lack of a U.S.-based address.
+Many banks in the United States are closing U.S. citizen accounts due to the lack of a U.S. -based address.
 Many banks refuse an overseas mailing address and require proof of U.S. residency in order to continue serving Americans resident overseas.
 They cite the Patriot Act, Dodd-Frank and a plethora of legislation including FATCA.
-The FATCA legislation, due to the withholding requirements and reciprocity reporting required, is seriously compounding the problem, increasing fear and reticence in the U.S. and international banking community to provide banking services to Americans who reside outside the United States.
+The FATCA legislation, due to the potential withholding penalties and reciprocal reporting required, is seriously compounding the problem, increasing fear and reticence in the U.S. and international banking community to provide banking services to Americans who reside outside the United States.

 Americans overseas are: